Stocks vs Bonds

 Bonds represent a lending relationship.
 The investor does not own the business but instead holds a contractual claim on coupon payments and principal repayment, subject to the issuer’s ability to meet those obligations.

-Ownership versus contractual claim
+Ownership and claim priority

 The central distinction between stocks and bonds is ownership versus obligation.
 Stocks participate in whatever value remains after costs, taxes, and debt claims are paid.
 Bonds rank ahead of equity and are tied to scheduled payments rather than to the company’s long-term upside.